Strattera Addiction: Side Effects, Detox, Withdrawal, and Treatment

 - Access to IOP and clinical care services through a third-party provider

-Although health insurance providers don’t cover the cost of sober living programs, many sober living homes are affordable housing options for people in recovery.
+Health insurance providers do not pay for sober living programs.
+However, many sober living homes are affordable for people in recovery.
 Some also provide scholarships or financial assistance for those who need it.

 Aftercare Programs